World English-Language Scrabble Players' Association: Committee

-The WESPA committee is made up of nominees representing member nations, and the current Chair is Elie Dangoor (UK).
+The WESPA committee is made up of nominees representing member nations, and the current chair is Elie Dangoor (UK).
 Various subcommittees are charged with matters such as promotions and communications, ratings and tournaments, rules, dictionary and youth.

 The first Chair of WESPA was Allan Simmons (UK) who led the organisation from inception through to 2008.
 He was succeeded by Bahrain-based Roy Kietzmann, who died in 2009 prior to the appointment of Elie Dangoor.
+In 2019, Dangoor resigned and was replaced by Chris Lipe.

 Other federations

 WESPA has committee links with the two other major world Scrabble federations, FISF (Fédération Internationale de Scrabble Francophone) and FISE (Federación Internacional de Scrabble en Español).

 Mailing list

 The world-scrabble mailing list discusses international Scrabble matters and WESPA issues.